 In a 2018 study on the link between immune systems and CFS, scientists at King’s College in London reported a correlation between CFS and an overactive immune system.
 The study gave a reason for more research into the possibility that the onset of it may be tied to an exaggerated immune response to a trigger, such as a virus or stress.

 Being part of a specific demographic group can also increase your likelihood of having chronic fatigue.
 For example, the number of women who experience ME/CFS is two to four times higher than men, according to the Office on Women’s Health.

 It’s also more common among people between the ages of 40 and 60 and among whites.
 However, scientists believe that many individuals of other races and ethnicities may be affected, but undiagnosed, according to the CDC.

 Studies of twins and families indicate that more than one member of the same family can have this syndrome.
 Evidence points toward genetic and environmental factors as potential links the cause, though further research is needed.

 You’re more likely to experience chronic fatigue due to changes in body chemistry that occur as a result of physical or emotional stress from illness.
 According to the CDC, patients reporting chronic fatigue often demonstrate low levels of the hormone cortisol.

 When you’re sick, cortisol helps to reduce inflammation and regulate your immune response.
-A reduction in normal cortisol levels, especially at times of increased stress, can affect many different bodily functions, including blood sugar levels, metabolism, inflammation, resulting in symptoms of chronic fatigue.
+A reduction in normal cortisol levels, especially at times of increased stress, can affect many different bodily functions.
+This includes blood sugar levels, metabolism, inflammation, resulting in symptoms.